A tour to the most famous sights on the South Coast – the famous waterfalls, glaciers, the Dyrholaey cliffs and Reynisfjara beach.

 Arbaer on the outskirts of Reykjavik is an interesting open-air museum with a recreated village, farm and turf houses to give you an insight into life in the olden days.

 It is also possible to visit Perlan (the Pearl), a dome-shaped glass building with magnificent views over the whole city and several interesting exhibitions inside.

 • 100% refund if your ship does not dock

 More Tours from Reykjavik

-Discover the geological wonders of the offbeat Reykjanes with an option to visit the world famous Blue Lagoon geothermal spa.
+Discover the geological wonders of the offbeat Reykjanes peninsula, with an option to visit the world famous Blue Lagoon geothermal spa.

 Do you have a question or want something customised?